The Loose Connections

 By Engr.
 Jamal Nasir, BSc, EE (UET), MBA (LUMS) Director, S. A Hamid & Co

-We need to be remember that loose connections are the most common and notoriously dangerous ones.
-The lives of our families are much more important than the meagre amounts we save by compromising on basic electrical protections.
+We need to remember that loose connections are the most common and notoriously dangerous ones.
+The lives of our families are much more important than the meager amounts we save by compromising on basic electrical protections.
 One incident of fire can cause us to lose not only the priceless lives of our dear ones but can also bring more financial loss to us than spending on the electrical safety of a thousand similar buildings!